xuyifan0720/music_squirrel/README.md

 ## Bot commands
 ### Text commands
-!summon
+!summon \n
-    Summons the bot to the voice channel you are currently in.
+    Summons the bot to the voice channel you are currently in. \n !chn \n
-!chn
-    Changes to Chinese mode
+    Changes to Chinese mode \n
-!eng
+!eng \n
-    Changes to English mode
+    Changes to English mode \n
-!mode
+!mode \n
-    Sees the current mode
+    Sees the current mode \n
-!playAttachment
+!playAttachment \n
-    If this is left as the comment of an attachment, the bot will try to add the attachment to the queue or play it immediately if the queue is empty
+    If this is left as the comment of an attachment, the bot will try to add the attachment to the queue or play it immediately if the queue is empty \n
-!checkq
+!checkq \n
-    Prints out the song queue in the voice channel !imprison <username>
+    Prints out the song queue in the voice channel \n !imprison <username> \n
     Imprisons the user in channel with <username>.
-Whenever an imprisoned user tries to speak, the bot tells him/her to shut up.
+Whenever an imprisoned user tries to speak, the bot tells him/her to shut up. \n
-!release <username>
+!release <username> \n
-    Releases the user
+    Releases the user \n
-!release
+!release \n
-    Releases everyone from imprisonment
+    Releases everyone from imprisonment \n
-!notify <nickname>
+!notify <nickname> \n
-    The bot will listen in the voice channel and whenever someone called <nickname>, the person who sent this command will be notified
+    The bot will listen in the voice channel and whenever someone called <nickname>, the person who sent this command will be notified \n

 ### Voice commands
-Go ahead and play <song>
+Go ahead and play <song> \n
-    Will play <song> from youtube
+    Will play <song> from youtube \n
-Go ahead and stop
+Go ahead and stop \n
-    Will stop current song and move on to the next song in the queue Go ahead and toggle
+    Will stop current song and move on to the next song in the queue \n Go ahead and toggle \n
-    Will change to Chinese mode
+    Will change to Chinese mode \n
-机器人放<song>
+机器人放<song> \n
-    Will play <song> from youtube (Only available in Chinese mode) 机器人过
+    Will play <song> from youtube (Only available in Chinese mode) \n 机器人过 \n
-    Chinese version of "Go ahead and stop"
+    Chinese version of "Go ahead and stop" \n
-机器人换
+机器人换 \n
-    Will change to English mode
+    Will change to English mode \n